 Listed in: Asian Languages and Civilizations, as ARAB-401

-Media Arabic is an advanced language course at the 400 level.
-Students are required to complete a set amount of material during the semester.
-Media Arabic introduces the language of print and the Internet news media to students of Arabic seeking to reach the advanced level.
+Media Arabic is an advanced Language fourth-year level course.
+Students are required to complete a set amount of media-related material during the semester.
+The course introduces the language of print and the Internet news media to students of Arabic seeking to reach the advanced level, according to the ACTFL standards.
 It makes it possible for those students to master core vocabulary and structures typical of front-page news stories, recognize various modes of coverage, distinguish fact from opinion, detect bias and critically read news in Arabic.
-The course enables students to read extended texts with greater accuracy at the advanced level by focusing on meaning, information structure, language form, and markers of cohesive discourse.
-The prerequisite for Media Arabic is the equivalent of three years of college-level Arabic study in a classroom course that includes both reading/writing skills and speaking/listening skills.
-The final grade is determined by participation and assignments, two term-papers and a final paper, a final written exam, an oral presentation and a comprehensive oral exam.
-Participation in the program requires significant independent work and initiative.
+The course enables students to:

 Requisite: ARAB 302 or equivalent.
 Limited to 18 students.
 Fall semester.
-Five College Senior Lecturer Hassan.
+Five College Lecturer Alswaid.